dblanding/cadviewer/README.md

 # cadviewer
 Simple 3D CAD app using PythonOCC and PyQt5

+Jan 16, 2020: Updated 'bottle demo' and added it to the menu bar, enabling step by step building of the OCC Classic Bottle.

+Jan 4, 2020:  Progress has been better than I had hoped.
+The basic GUI is all there with all the widgets,
+STEP files can be loaded and they show up both in the display and with their correct assembly structure in the assembly/parts tree, The RMB context menu works,
+Workplanes can be created using three different methods, The calculator works and seems to be communicating with the main window.

 This repo is like an old attic in a sense.
 It contains various code that I have written as I have experimented with what and how I might go about writing a CAD application built on PythonOCC.
 I decided to post it on GitHub.